pherterich/outline/motivation.md

-# Proposal to run a BoF on Notebooks at RDA Helsinki"
+# Proposal to run a BoF on Notebooks at RDA Helsinki

 ## TL;DR